climberbrad/reducer-list/README.md

 # Reducer Checklist
 This is a sample exercise to leverage `useReducer` as a way to hold state for a simple component.
-The alternative is `useState` so the objective is to see the differences and how `useReducer` can simplify the logic and testability.
+The alternative is `useState` so the objective is to see the differences and how `useReducer` can simplify logic and testability.
 We use a simple list of pies which can be checked/unchecked and saved/unsaved/loading as well as an error/noError state in this simple form.
-The button should indicate which state we are in (saved|unsaved|saving).
+The button should indicate which state we are in (saved | unsaved | saving).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).